TortoiseGit/TortoiseGit/doc/Aspell/Readme.txt

-Spell checking has only been tested on *nix-bases systems.
+Spell checking has only been tested on *nix-bases systems recently.

-Install Aspell and all the Aspell dictionaries you need.
+Install Aspell and all the English Aspell dictionaries.

-TODO: Activate spellchecking by setting two properties in doc/doc.build.user.

-TODO: <property name="spellcheck" value="true"/>
-TODO: <property name="path.spellcheck" value="C:\Path\to\your\Aspell.exe"/>

 This folder contains spellchecker dictionaries for Aspell.
 One for each language and a generic template file that is copied to each language.

 TortoiseGit.tmpl.pws: